julien-deramond/talks/storybook-paris-3/slides.md

 <arcticons-symbol-question-mark class="mb-5" />

-## Do versions numbers really matter?
+## Do version numbers really matter?

 <v-clicks>

 I've been asking myself this question a lot.

+**Are version numbers really that important?**

-**Maybe version numbers aren't as important as we think.**<br>What truly matters is the migration process—how you move from one version to the next.
+What truly matters is the _migration process_—how you move from one version to the next.

-**If a tool migrates your code, version numbers might lose their significance.**<br>Unless you need to track when new features arrive, they might not be worth worrying about at all.
+**If a tool automatically migrates your code, do version numbers still matter?**

 </v-clicks>